Melon Farmers Original Version

 Government notes that porn websites without user comments or uploads will not be within the censorship regime of the upcoming Online Safety Bill

-Link Here 27th March 2021
+Link Here27th March 2021

-house of lords red logo Written Question, answered on 24 March 2021
+Written Question, answered on 24 March 2021

 Baroness Grender Liberal Democrat Life peer Lords